stampit-org/stampit/README.md

  * Create factory functions (called stamps) which stamp out new objects.
 All of the new objects inherit all of the prescribed behavior.

+ * Assign properties by passing references object to the stamp (factory function).

  * Compose stamps together to create new stamps.

  * Inherit methods and default state.